-Deepwater Horizon - the historical fiction thriller based on the true story of the US’ worst oil spill in history – gives the viewer a detailed understanding of the oil spill which dumped millions of gallons of unrefined oil into the Gulf of Mexico, while simultaneously giving them the well known vibe of a classic thriller/horror film.
+“Deepwater Horizon” – the historical fiction thriller based on the true story of the worst oil spill in U.S. history – gives the viewer a detailed understanding of the events that resulted in millions of gallons of unrefined oil being dumped into the Gulf of Mexico, while simultaneously providing all the entertainment of a classic thriller/horror film.

-As a whole, Deepwater Horizon did a great job of taking a crucial event in US history and turning it into a tense film.
-It presented the event in such a way to which anyone can enjoy, no matter how little knowledge you have about the event.
+As a whole, “Deepwater Horizon” does a great job taking a crucial event in U.S. history and turning it into an intense film.
+It presents the events in a way that captivates viewers, no matter how little knowledge they have about the disaster.

 This piece has been published in Teen Ink’s monthly print magazine.